QubitPi/jersey-webservice-template/docs/docs/development.md

 Preparing for Local Development
 -------------------------------

-This section discusses the one-time setup in order to develop Jersey Webservice Template.
+This section discusses the one-time setup in order to develop FastWS.

 ### Installing Java & Maven (on Mac)